A 5-Step Strategy for Investing in Dividend Stocks

 The good news is that rebalancing works just as well with a portfolio of quality dividend stocks.

 As I've already mentioned, it's a good idea to have maximum and minimum position targets, and to top up undersized holdings and trim back oversized holdings.
-This is a very simple but effective approach to rebalancing.
+This is a simple but effective approach to rebalancing.

 Note that cost size is the holding's position size using the cost of the shares (the total amount you've invested so far), not their market value.
+In most cases, the above rule will limit each investment to an initial 4% position and a single 2% top-up (if required).

 A 5-step approach to investing in dividend stocks